Azure/container-upstream/process/graduation_guidelines.md

-# Azure Container Upstream Graduation Criteria v0.1
+# Azure Container Upstream Graduation Guidelines v0.1
-The Azure Container Upstream Graduation Criteria owes much of its basis on two existing documents, [CNCF Graduation Criteria](https://github.com/cncf/toc/blob/fc161c13a86ba022277a906a10ff51a568406f7c/process/graduation_criteria.adoc) and [.NET Foundation Project Maturity Profile](https://github.com/dotnet-foundation/project-maturity-model/blob/65fdfa43d7e68845bd65638c378cf834d7158b90/maturity-profiles.md).
+The Azure Container Upstream Graduation Guidelines owes much of its basis on two existing documents, [CNCF Graduation Criteria](https://github.com/cncf/toc/blob/fc161c13a86ba022277a906a10ff51a568406f7c/process/graduation_criteria.adoc) and [.NET Foundation Project Maturity Profile](https://github.com/dotnet-foundation/project-maturity-model/blob/65fdfa43d7e68845bd65638c378cf834d7158b90/maturity-profiles.md).
 The goal of this document is to describe the process and minimum bar for each increasing level of project maturity to both provide a